SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 The idea emerged a couple of years ago when I started to have some research results and hoped to do more!
 Wouldn't it be amazing to have a system to scale on monitoring existing research results and facilitating new research?
 As much as I hate to admit, investment research, is not only about the excitement of thinking and experimenting with solution of puzzles.
 There is also a quite heavy aspects of data cleaning, monitoring, tuning etc...

 The project is nowhere near to finish yet and by no means I am trying to develop a well optimized product level system.
-It's indeed beneficial.
-What's already there indeed make my life easier in research and the process of development prepared me to learn and do the coding for all my research.
+It's indeed helpful.
+What's already there make my life easier in research and the process of development prepared me to learn and do the coding for all my research.

 ### What do I need <a name="need"></a>